senacor/elasticsearch-evolution/README.md

 -   followed by a description which can be any text your filesystem supports
 -   ended with `esMigrationSuffixes` which is by default `.http` and is configurable and case-insensitive.

-Elasticsearch-Evolution uses the version for ordering your scripts and enforces strict ordered execution of your scripts.
-Out-of-Order execution is not supported.
+Elasticsearch-Evolution uses the version for ordering your scripts and enforces strict ordered execution of your scripts, by default.
+Out-of-Order execution is supported, but disabled by default.
 Elasticsearch-Evolution interprets the version parts as Integers, so each version part must be between 1 (inclusive) and 2,147,483,647 (inclusive).

 Here is an example which indicates the ordering: `1.0.1` &lt; `1.1` &lt; `1.2.1` &lt; (`2.0.0` == `2`).